batchatco/go-thrower/README.md

            thrower.ThrowIfError(r)  // 'r' becomes the function's return value }
 ### func ReEnableCatching()
-ReEnableCatching re-enables catching of panics.
+*ReEnableCatching* re-enables catching of panics if they were disabled by *DisableCatching*.
 ### func Throw(err error)
-Throw throws the given error, which can be caught by RecoverError potentially.
+*Throw* throws the given error, which should be caught by *RecoverError* normally.
 ### func ThrowIfError(err error)
-ThrowIfError throws an error only if err is not nil.
+*ThrowIfError* throws an error only if `err` is not `nil`.